 An update on CNN explains:

-Click here to read the update page on CNN.
+Click here to read the update page on CNN today.

 Click here to read the full update on CNN.